 The 1839 political revolution in Zurich, Switzerland, provides a view not only of an early, yet still relevant, clash between the natural sciences and populist religion but also of the value of distinguishing between a so-called, empirically driven history of theology and a subjectively driven theology of history.

-Despite all the developments in New Testament criticism since 1835, David Friedrich Strauß’ The Life of Jesus Critically Examined continues to be valuable for insights into the gospel narratives — particularly, the issue of the understanding of miracles in the gospels.
-Furthermore, Strauß’ shift from a far-Left-Wing Hegelian Speculative Theology to a Kantian Practical Religion indicates the value of the Copernican Turn in theology even for today.
+Despite all the developments in New Testament criticism since 1835, David Friedrich Strauß’ The Life of Jesus Critically Examined continues to be valuable for insights into the gospel narratives — particularly though by no means exclusively, the issue of miracles.
+Furthermore, Strauß’ shift from a far-Left-Wing Hegelian Speculative Theology in 1835 to a Kantian Practical Religion in 1864 indicates the value of the “Copernican Turn” in theology even for today.

 Original German Materials in the Order of Their Appearance (List in Table of Contents):